1 - Chromosome Structure

 Moderately Repetitive Sequences

-Moderately repetitive DNA sequences include some genes that produce functional products.
-For example, the genes that produce the ribosomal RNA (rRNA) components of ribosomes (see Part 11) and the genes that make histone proteins (see Part 2) are considered moderately repetitive sequences.
+Moderately repetitive DNA sequences include some genes that produce products.
+For example, the genes that produce the ribosomal RNA (rRNA) components of ribosomes (see Part 11) and the genes that make histone proteins (see Part 2) are considered moderately repetitive DNA sequences.

 - What are four examples of moderately repetitive DNA sequences?